- Creating a Wikipedia editor account unlocks more opportunities to increase your influence on the online encyclopedia.

 Wikipedia has a fun, interactive game that walks new editors through the entire editing process, including:

-In about an hour, you can jump-start your editing skills and be on your way to making real edits on pages.
-You’ll also collect a few badges for your user page.
+In about an hour, you can jump-start your editing skills and be on your way to making real edits on articles.
+You’ll also collect a few badges for your user article.

 If you’re looking for a more formal introduction to Wikipedia, check out this training library.